x00tex/hackTheBox/Boxes/linux/Retired/tabby/README.md

     * there is a simple `file_get_contents` Filesystem Functions of PHP
     * reading php [file_get_contents doc](https://www.php.net/manual/en/function.file-get-contents.php)
         * file_get_contents — Reads entire file into a string
-    * that means i can access any file that accessable from server using `LFI` but can not execute any remote code or `RFI`
+    * that means i can access any file that accessible from server using `LFI` but can not execute any remote code or `RFI`

-* spending some time on `LFI` but don't file any intreting information except `/etc/passwd`
+* spending some time on `LFI` but don't file any interesting information except `/etc/passwd`

 ## Tomcat